lhico/roms_idealized_exps/experiments/experiment05/README.md

 ## 5. Set up analytical fields
 ### 5.1 Fortran switches
 I will not get into these details as simple_tides.h indicates what analytical fields require adjustments and compiling the model will tell what changes are required.

+## 6. Changing horizontal viscosity values
+The real ocean is not organized into bins.
+One of our model limitiations is the ability to simulate sub grid scale processes.
+For this reason we need to adjust the viscosity valeus in the .in file.
+The .in keys you'll use depend on the c++configuration file .h.
+In this case we are using the `UV_VIS2` in winds_parallel.h, which means you'll need to change the `VISC2` in the .in file.
+A suggestion of how to scale this parameter is [here (Radiation Stresses)](https://www.myroms.org/wiki/Horizontal_Mixing).